metacpan/metacpan-cpan-extracted/distros/J/JSON-Schema-ToJSON/README.md

 To prevent deep recursion due to circular references in JSON schemas the module has a default max depth set to a very conservative level of 10.
 If you need to go deeper than this then pass a larger value at object construction.

+Note that the underlying JSON schema parser, [JSON::Validator](https://metacpan.org/pod/JSON%3A%3AValidator) now handles recursion so you shouldn't have to worry too much about this - see its documentation for details.

 # METHODS